ErrorTeaPot/teapot.eu.org/src/content/blog/ISOS_project.md

 ```
 I have removed basic parts where I am opening the file and at the end where I am closing it and managing errors to make it easier to read.
 First, I `mmap()` the binary we are working on to work on it later.
 Then, I create a pointer to the beginning of the program headers by going to the first address (`mapped_elf_file`) + the offset to the program headers (`e_phoff`).
 Then I can go through each program header in the for loop, in which I check each program header type (`p_type`) and save its index if we are on the desired one.

-This function is then returning the index at which PT_NOTE is, or -1 if none have been found.
+This function is then returning the index at which PT_NOTE is, or -1 if none has been found.